Snow petrel

 The snow petrel (Pagodroma nivea) is the only member of the genus Pagodroma.
-It is one of only three birds that has been seen at the Geographic South Pole, along with the Antarctic petrel and the south polar skua, which have the most southerly breeding sites of any bird, inland in Antarctica.
+It is one of only three birds that have been seen at the Geographic South Pole, along with the Antarctic petrel and the south polar skua, which has the most southerly breeding sites of any bird, inland in Antarctica.

 Taxonomy

 The snow petrel was described in 1777 by the German naturalist Georg Forster in his book A Voyage Round the World.
 He had accompanied James Cook on Cook's second voyage to the Pacific.

 We particularly observed a petrel, about the size of a pigeon, entirely white, with a black bill and blueish feet; it constantly appeared about the icy masses, and may be looked upon as a sure fore-runner of ice.

 Forster placed the snow petrel in the genus Procellaria that had been erected for the petrels by Carl Linnaeus in 1758 and coined the binomial name Procellaria nivea.
 The snow petrel is now the only species placed in the genus Pagodroma that was introduced for the snow petrel in 1856 by French naturalist Charles Lucien Bonaparte.
 The genus name combines the Ancient Greek pagos meaning "frost" or "sea-ice" with dromos meaning "racer" or "runner".
 The specific epithet is from the Latin niveus meaning "snow-white".
 The word "petrel" is derived from Peter the Apostle and the story of his walking on water.
 This is in reference to the petrel's habit of appearing to run on the water to take off.